 The classic aluminum version is still the one most people will buy.
 And Apple is now allowing you to customize the watch finish and band before you buy, instead of having to take whatever comes in the box and then picking out the strap you actually want.

-Apple Watch Series 5 and watchOS 6: Packed with improvements
+Apple Watch Series 5 review: watchOS 6

 I’m not surprised that it took so long for a Calculator app to arrive on the watch, given that the iPad still doesn’t have a native version, but I might never use my iPhone’s calculator again.
 The watch app’s tip calculator is a god-send, particularly because you can adjust the percentage and calculate how much each person owes for a group dinner.
 If you have a few drinks and forget how to math, the Apple Watch does the work for you.